microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

 products:
 - qdk
 description: "This sample uses Grover's search algorithm to solve Sudoku puzzles, an example of a quantum development technique known as amplitude amplification."

 ---

 # Solving Sudoku using Grover's Algorithm

-     This program demonstrates solving Sudoku puzzle using Grovers algorithm To make it easier to understand, a 4x4 puzzle is solved with number 0 to 3, instead of usual 9x9 grid with numbers 1 to 9 However, the same rules apply
+     This program demonstrates solving Sudoku puzzle using Grovers algorithm

+     The code supports both 4x4 and 9x9 Sudoku puzzles.

+     For 4x4 puzzles, the same rules apply
         - The numbers 0 to 3 may only appear once per row, column and 2x2 sub squares As an example              has solution
      _________________          _________________